Galaxy Quest: Critical response

-Retrospective reviews for Galaxy Quest have been positive, as the film is considered to have held up over time.
-On Rotten Tomatoes, it received an approval rating of 90% based on 126 reviews and an average rating of 7.30/10.
-The site's critical consensus reads, "Intelligent and humorous satire with an excellent cast; no previous Trekkie knowledge needed to enjoy this one."
-On Metacritic, the film has a score of 70 out of 100, based on 28 critics, indicating "generally favorable reviews".
+Retrospective reviews for Galaxy Quest have been positive.
 Esquire's Matt Miller said in 2019 "the film absolutely holds up as one of the best sci-fi satires ever made—one that challenges our obsession with massive Hollywood franchises, the nature of fandom, and some of the more problematic cliches of the genre.
 But it does so with a self-aware empathy that makes it an enduring and lasting entry in not only science-fiction, but American film as a whole".

-Acclaimed writer-director David Mamet, in his book Bambi vs. Godzilla: On the Nature, Purpose, and Practice of the Movie Business, included Galaxy Quest in a list of four "perfect" films, along with The Godfather, A Place in the Sun and Dodsworth.
+Writer-director David Mamet, in his book Bambi vs. Godzilla: On the Nature, Purpose, and Practice of the Movie Business, included Galaxy Quest in a list of four "perfect" films, along with The Godfather, A Place in the Sun and Dodsworth.
+The film has been described by fans and critics as one of the best Star Trek films, despite not being part of the franchise.